gonzaquis29/Testing-Challenge/Task_1/readme.md

 ## Setup

-1. In this directory, create and activate a virtual environment:

-   python -m venv venv

-   Then execute this command in Windows:

-   venv\Scripts\activate

-2. Install the required packages: pip install -r requirements.txt
+1. You must be in Task_1 directory, then you must install the required packages by using the following command:

+   pip install selenium pytest faker webdriver-manager

 ## Running the Test